 La Maison Rose

 A not-to-be-missed establishment on the Butte Montmartre, there’s a lot more to La Maison Rose than its pretty, powder-pink façade.
 A true neighborhood eatery, it strives to stand out for its culinary quality and its economic, ecological & cultural commitment.
-With its flexivore menu, it showcases seasonal vegetables, quality meats, poultry and fish in recipes that are frankly flavorsome.
+With its flexivore menu, it showcases seasonal vegetables, quality meat, poultry and fish in recipes that are frankly flavorsome.
 A must-try!

 📍La Maison Rose – 2, rue de l’Abreuvoir, 75018